 UNC Chapel Hill reaches settlement agreement with journalist Nikole Hannah-Jones

-The University of North Carolina at Chapel Hill has reached a settlement agreement with journalist Nikole Hannah-Jones that resolves legal matters arising from her application for a tenured position at the university.
+The University of North Carolina at Chapel Hill has reached a settlement agreement with journalist Nikole Hannah-Jones that resolves what UNC officials call "potential legal action" arising from her halted application for a tenured position at the university.

-Hannah-Jones announced last summer that she was rejecting a job offer from UNC and instead going to Howard University, a historically Black institution.
+Hannah-Jones announced last summer that she was rejecting a job offer from UNC and instead accepted a chaired professorship at Howard University, a historically Black institution.
 That came after a lengthy battle over her tenure.

-“The steps taken to resolve the lingering potential legal action posed by Ms. Hannah-Jones will hopefully help to close this chapter and give the University the space to focus on moving forward,” UNC Chapel Hill's Board of Trustees Chair David Boliek said in a statement.
+"The steps taken to resolve the lingering potential legal action posed by Ms. Hannah-Jones will hopefully help to close this chapter and give the University the space to focus on moving forward,” David Boliek, chairman of the Board of Trustees at The University of North Carolina at Chapel Hill, said in a statement.
+He added that a formal lawsuit was never filed by Hannah-Jones’ attorneys.

-Hannah-Jones' lawyers said that they "believe this settlement will help support the ongoing work towards addressing racial inequity at the university."

-Her lawyers would not specify the settlement amount when asked by WUNC.
+Boliek said the settlement with Hannah-Jones was for less than $75,000 and was approved by school Chancellor Kevin Guskiewicz, media outlets reported.

+As part of the agreement, the school will "accelerate its investment in crucial initiatives in Carolina Next, its strategic plan, to further that ongoing work," said Associate Vice Chancellor of University Communications Beth Keith in a statement.
+The school did not offer details on what those crucial initiatives entail.

-UNC-CH trustees delayed a vote on her tenure application for months — sparking protests and numerous statements of support from students, alumni and faculty.
-Ultimately, the university's trustees voted 9-to-4 to offer her tenure.
+Last year, UNC-CH trustees delayed a vote on her tenure application to the UNC Hussman School of Journalism and Media for months — sparking protests and numerous statements of support from students, alumni and faculty.
+Her application was halted because she did not come from a “traditional academic-type background,” and trustee Charles Duckett, who vets the lifetime appointments wanted more time to consider her qualifications, university leaders had said.

+Ultimately, the university's trustees, including Duckett, voted 9-to-4 to offer her tenure.

 Tenure confers a lifetime appointment to the university and academic freedom to pursue research interests.
 Hannah-Jones' work at The New York Times Magazine has centered on the legacy of racism in the United States, most notably with the Pulitzer Prize-winning 1619 Project, which some conservatives have criticized.